 McWhorter: Well, let's see.
 Costa Rica and a very young age.
-How did your family get to Costa and apparently we had family there.
-So after World War I as soon as the boys got old enough to be allowed away from home, first Karl Oskar left for Costa Rica and then a few years later in 1929 when my father was barely twenty, he went to Costa
+How did your family get to Costa Rica originally?

+H Donald: My father was born in Hamburg, Germany, as was his older brother, Karl Oscar, and apparently we had family there.
+So after World War I as soon as the boys got old enough to be allowed away from home, first Karl Oscar left for Costa Rica and then a few years later in 1929 when my father was barely twenty, he went to Costa Rica.
+They both intended to live there the rest of their days and they both loved it very, very much.